 Media literacy will become more and more essential in the coming years as progressive communication tools like online news outlets and productivity tools like Slack continue to dominate the workplace.

 Those armed with extensive knowledge of how the digital landscape works are at a great advantage.
-Virtually all job fields in the near future will depend heavily on technology, which is slowly taking over the way organizations communicate with their target audience.
+Virtually all job fields shortly will depend heavily on technology, which is slowly taking over the way organizations communicate with their target audience.

-It is important to note that there will always be a need for select roles, including teachers in various levels, lawyers, engineers to continue technological discoveries, health care workers and physicians for different specialties, law enforcers, and food and beverage specialists like chefs and servers, among others.
+It is important to note that there will always be a need for select roles, job trends, including teachers at various levels, lawyers, engineers to continue technological discoveries, health care workers and physicians in different specialities, law enforcers, and food and beverage specialists like chefs and servers, among others.

 Those who are in the skilled trade will also find job security in the field, as there will always be practical, tangible problems that can only be solved by certified skilled workers like carpenters, electricians, welders, and other kinds of trade employees.

-The high demand for skilled workers is also due to the fact that many from the younger generations have not been considering careers in skilled trades.
-Students today opt to take up courses that involve business administration, corporate marketing, and those fashion in technologies since many employers are looking for talents that possess cross-disciplinary expertise.
+The high demand for skilled workers is also because many of the younger generations have not been considering careers in skilled trades.
+Students today opt to take up courses that involve business administration, corporate marketing, and those fashions in technologies since many employers are looking for talents that possess cross-disciplinary expertise.

 For example, a great architect with established technical strengths who has a high level of communication skills is seen as a great asset.
 Workers who possess powerful critical thinking and above-average problem-solving capabilities will also find rewarding careers in analytics and digital interactivity.

 Hiring Trends at the Dawn of the New Decade